goatchurchprime/jupyter_micropython_kernel/README.md

 Jupyter kernel to interact with a MicroPython ESP8266 or ESP32 over its serial REPL.

-Also with capabilities to work through the WEBREPL (available on ESP8266 only), do Ctrl-C, transfer files and esptools flashing.
+Also with capabilities to work through the WEBREPL (available on ESP8266 only), do Ctrl-C, transfer files and esptools flashing (useful for deployment).
 See https://github.com/goatchurchprime/jupyter_micropython_developer_notebooks
 for examples.

 ## Installation

-First install Jupyter: http://jupyter.org/install.html (the Python3 version)
+First install Jupyter: http://jupyter.org/install.html (the Python3 version).
+**They strongly recommended you use the [Anaconda Distribution](https://www.anaconda.com/download/)**

-Then clone this repository to a directory using TortoiseGIT or with the shell command:
+Then clone this repository to a directory using TortoiseGIT or with the shell command (ie on a command line):

     git clone https://github.com/goatchurchprime/jupyter_micropython_kernel.git